MuhammadHunainKhurram/mock-interview-app/README.md

 NEXT_PUBLIC_INTERVIEW_QUESTION_AMOUNT=

-NEXT_PUBLIC_INFORMATION="	Enable your camera and microphone and  click 'Start Interview'.
+NEXT_PUBLIC_INFORMATION="Enable your camera and microphone and  click 'Start Interview'.
 Stay close to the microphone and try to answer questions clearly and concisely."

 NEXT_PUBLIC_NOTE="Read each question carefully.
 Once you've read a question, click 'Record Answer' and answer the question.
 Do this for everu single question, and when you've reached the end, you can simply click 'End Interview'"